 It’s been nine years since the Apple App Store made its debut, and eight since the ‘Android Market’, now Google Play Store, was launched.
 In less than a decade we’ve gone from flip phones with manual keyboards, to carrying around pocket-sized supercomputers with no need for a landline.
 Despite this previously incomprehensible leap in technology, there’s still a lot to learn and discuss – like the difference between native and hybrid apps, as well as what that really means in 2017.

 Often times, our clients will say, “Wait, I thought native development produced the fastest apps.”
 Five years ago, we would have agreed wholeheartedly.
 Now, however, technology has advanced, taking app speed to new levels regardless of which development style you use.
-Though native apps may be faster, in theory, the differences are imperceptible in today’s architectures.
+Though native apps may be faster, in theory, the differences between native and hybrid apps are imperceptible in today’s architectures.

 Hybrid apps are just that – a hybrid combination of webview (a mobile internet browser) and native components.
 The way hybrid apps communicate with hardware is slightly more complex because they use webview (powered by Apache Cordova) to translates the code so it works across platforms.
 Previously, this translation bogged down the app’s performance and hindered the UI/UX because translation took time.
 These days, the translation happens instantly, causing no hesitation in the app’s functionality.